alexandercerutti/roxe/README.md

 ___
 ### Caveats

 This project compiles to a `CommonJS` module as the original project this comes from (see below), used Webpack, which does not digest `UMD` modules (using some loaders was breaking the debugging process for some reasons).
-If you'll need to get the UMD version, I have prepared an npm script to achieve this.
+If you'll need to get the UMD version, an npm script to achieve this has been made available.
 Follow the script below:

 ```sh
 # !! change to the folder you want to clone into, first !!